TegalaSravani/MATLAB-PARSER/README.md

-                                   MATLAB PARSER USING FLES AND BISON
+                                 MATLAB PARSER USING FLEX AND BISON

 A MATLAB parser is designed using the Flex and Bison tools. matlab.l file accepts a simple MATLAB code and generates valid tokens.
 These tokens are then verified